dudeletslive/Elements/README.md

 Elements is a 'living checklist' of common HTML elements for every project.

+The vision I have for elements is to remain simplistic as well.
+A few projects I had seen while searching for something to scratch this itch seemed to all evlove into some sort of full blown front-end framework.

+Elements is about coding it right the first time, and building pages quick without worring about unstyled elements you overlooked.

 To get a better idea, you can checkout the [Live Demo](http://jamesabels.github.io/Elements)

 #What Elements is not.